convospot/convospot-www/php/user/pages/01.home/_3_wrapper/3_wrapper.md

     two:
         type: section1
         style: style2
-        image: robot2.png
+        image: knowledge.png
         title: "Leverage your own knowledge"
         body: "Our AI engine is tailored to each user using customized models.
 It's **only for you**.
-Importing, exporting, and editing knowledge can be as easy as copying and pasting a file."
+Importing, exporting, and editing knowledge can be as easy as copying and pasting a text file."
         button_url: #
         button_caption: Learn more
     three: